Event Organizer: Joe Ciarcia -[masked]

 Guests are not permitted - all participants must be members of the Random Group of Hikers.

 Dogs are not permitted on this hike given the current conditions.
-This may be revised as we get closer to the date.

 I did my research using the Appalachian Mountain Club's "White Mountain Guide", a trail map, and the Internet.
 You need to become self-reliant by becoming familiar with the route, terrain, and potential hazards since you are ultimately responsible for your own safety.